A Convex Optimization-based Dynamic Model Identification Package for the da Vinci Research Kit: Kinematic Modeling of the dVRK

 \section{Kinematic Modeling of the dVRK}

-The dVRK-ROS package \cite{kazanzides2014open} employs the (Denavit-Hartenberg) DH convention based on kinematic frames located on the joint axes, whereas almost all the joints are actuated off axes using a combination of cams, links, or cables and pulleys.
-Consequently, we need to define additional coordinate axes to relate the joint motions - as defined in the dVRK-ROS package - with the motor torques.

-To build the relationship between the robot joint motion in the dVRK-ROS package \cite{kazanzides2014open} and the torque of each motor, several types of joint coordinates are defined. $\boldsymbol{q}^d$ is the joint coordinate used in the dVRK-ROS package. $\boldsymbol{q} = ^{\top}$ is the joint coordinate used in the kinematic modeling in this work, where $\boldsymbol{q}^b$ is the basis joint coordinate which can adequately represent the kinematics of the robot, and $\boldsymbol{q}^a$ is the additional joint coordinate which represents the joint coordinate of the passive joints in the parallel mechanism and can be represented by the linear combination of $\boldsymbol{q}^b$.
-Since both the MTM and PSM have seven actuated degrees of freedom (DOF), the basis joint coordinate can be represented by $\boldsymbol{q}^b = ^\top$. $\boldsymbol{q}^{m}$ is the equivalent motor coordinate which is considered to happen at joints, with the reduction ratio caused by gearboxes and tendons included for most motors unless explicitly specified.
-Finally, $\boldsymbol{q}^{c} = ^\top$ defines the complete joint coordinate.
+To build the relationship between the robot joint motion in the dVRK-ROS package \cite{kazanzides2014open} and the torque of each motor, several types of joint coordinates are defined. $\boldsymbol{q}^d$ are the joint coordinates used in the dVRK-ROS package. $\boldsymbol{q} = ^{\top}$ are the joint coordinates used in the kinematic modeling in this work, where $\boldsymbol{q}^b$ are the basis joint coordinates which can adequately represent the kinematics of the robot, and $\boldsymbol{q}^a$ are the additional joint coordinates, which represent the other joint coordinates in the parallel mechanism and can be represented by the linear combination of $\boldsymbol{q}^b$.
+Since both the MTM and PSM have seven actuated degrees of freedom (DOF), the basis joint coordinates can be represented by $\boldsymbol{q}^b = ^\top$. $\boldsymbol{q}^{m}$ are the equivalent motor coordinates which are considered at joints, with the reduction ratio caused by gearboxes and tendons included for most motors unless explicitly specified.
+Finally, $\boldsymbol{q}^{c} = ^\top$ define the complete joint coordinates.
 The relation between these joint coordinates is illustrated for both the MTM and PSM in this section.
+The dimensions are referred from the user guide of the dVRK or measured manually if not available.